The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 - What to do next

-It helps to pre-decide as much as possible in advance:
+Try to decide as much as possible ahead of time:

 - Exact time